ArableProtocol/arableintro/positions/business_marketing.md

 ## Benefits

+- MVP is mostly ready and there's a good condition for users' interaction
+- Foundation token allocation
 - Open for both full time and part time
 - Work remotely
-- Huge token bonus allocation
-- MVP is mostly ready and there's a good condition for users' interaction